Taicanium/CCSim/KNOWN.md

 There is a potential issue with the planet unwrap function causing land to be omitted from maps.
 It has so far appeared only as an isolated issue.
 Examination underway.

-There is apparently a very rare issue causing a nil exception in the initial planet construction.
+There is apparently an extremely rare issue causing a nil exception in the initial planet construction.
 I'm not sure what the cause could be, but it has to do with unwrapping.
 Perhaps related to the above?
+It seems to be more frequent in debug mode.

 Continents are Way.
 Too.
 Round.